 The course is free for:

-- PhD students who are a member of the 4TU.Ethics graduate school;
+- PhD candidates who are a member of the OZSW;

-- PhD students who are a member of the OZSW;
+- Research Master students who are a member of the OZSW;

 - MSc students enrolled in the PSTS master of the University of Twente;

-Other participants pay a tuition fee of 250 euro for the course.
-Foreign participants are welcome, but are themselves responsible for arranging their travel and accommodation in Eindhoven.
+Other participants pay a tuition fee of 300 euro for the course.
+Participants from abroad are welcome, but are themselves responsible for arranging their travel and accommodation.

 How to apply / register

-Please use the official form to register before 1 October 2020.
+Please use the official form below to register by 1 October 2021.

 Cancellation and registration policy